What You Need to Know Before Opting for Cardiac MRI

 For years the ultrasound-based echocardiogram was the standard option for capturing an image of the heart at work.
 It remains the go-to procedure, but cardiac MRI is an increasingly common and often more accurate alternative.

 Nearly identical to a traditional MRI, cardiac MRI is a noninvasive procedure that entails lying on a bed scanner for 45 to 90 minutes.
 The magnetic fields and radio waves used in cardiac MRI are harmless, although the procedure can disrupt the functioning of pacemakers and implantable defibrillators and is therefore off-limits to patients with those devices.

-coronary heart disease, and the extent of heart muscle damage caused by heart attacks (some of which may go unrecognized with less sensitive technology).
+Thanks to new technological advances, the test is now widely used to diagnose numerous cardiovascular conditions, including congestive heart failure, coronary heart disease, and the extent of heart muscle damage caused by heart attacks (some of which may go unrecognized with less sensitive technology).

 Next Page: MRIs help predict sudden cardiac death

 [ pagebreak ]MRIs help predict sudden cardiac death

 A research team from Johns Hopkins used MRI scans to determine in 2005 that the thickness of scar tissue resulting from a heart attack was an accurate predictor of the risk of sudden death from arrhythmia and could prove valuable in identifying patients in need of an implantable defibrillator or other aggressive treatment.

 The high-quality images of heart muscle from cardiac MRI also help physicians determine the probable success of operations to restore heart function (a process known as revascularization), which in turn helps patients avoid ineffective and possibly harmful surgery.

 The cost of cardiac MRI